cozy/cozy-stack/docs/intents.md

 A typical Cozy Cloud runs multiple applications, but most of these applications are focused on one task and interact with one particular type of data.

-However, Cozy Cloud especially shines when data is combined accross apps to provided an integrated experience.
+However, Cozy Cloud especially shines when data is combined across apps to provided an integrated experience.
 This is made difficult by the fact that apps have no dedicated back-end and that they are restricted to using certain documents.

 This document outlines a proposal for apps to rely on each other to accomplish certain tasks and gain access to new documents, in a way that hopefully is neither painful for the users or the developers.

 ## Glossary

-- **Intent** : Intents, sometimes also called Activities, is a pattern used in environements where multiple apps with different purposes co-exists.
-The idea is that any app can express the need to do *something* that it can't do itself, and an app that *can* do itwill take over from there.
+- **Intent** : Intents, sometimes also called Activities, is a pattern used in environments where multiple apps with different purposes coexist.
+The idea is that any app can express the need to do *something* that it can't do itself, and an app that *can* do it will take over from there.
 - **Stack** : refers to [cozy-stack](https://github.com/cozy/cozy-stack/), the server-side part of the Cozy infrastructure.
 - **Client** : the client is the application that *starts* an intent.
 - **Service** : the service is the application that *handles* an intent started by a client.